jihangli10/test-action/README.md

 For those who have previously used the Soteria web app, the token is the same as the invitation code.

-If you wish to get a token and try Soteria tool, please email [contact@soteria.dev](contact@soteria.dev).
+If you wish to get a token and try the Soteria tool, please email [contact@soteria.dev](contact@soteria.dev).

 After acquiring the token, navigate to your repository, click Settings -> Secrets -> Actions -> New Repository Secret, Name the token in the `Name` field, paste the token in the `Value` field and click `Add secret`.
 The token is now accessible in the workflow as `${{ secrets.YOUR_TOKEN_NAME }}`